cfpof/ddsampling/README.md

 <h1>Patterns Sampling in Distributed Databases</h1>
+#For submission in PAKDD'20

 To run <b>DDSamplingRDF.jar</b>, one want to unzip the DDSamplingRDF.rar file.
-The fold that we will obtain contains the jar file and another fold <b>Output</b>.
-In this folder, we have the weighting matrix (<b>matPond_C</b>, where <b>C</b> is the class) that we used to sample pattern from the distributed database (<b>DBpedia+Wikidata</b>).
-To do some simulation with the existing benchmarks, we use also some distributed local databases as mentioned in the paper.
+The folder that we will obtain contains the jar file and 4 folders.
+In the <b>InputMatrix</b> folder, we have the weighting matrix (<b>matPond_C</b>, where <b>C</b> is the class) that we used to sample pattern from the distributed database (<b>DBpedia+Wikidata</b>).
+The folder <b>LocalDdistributedDataBases</b> contains the UCI databases partitioned horizontally (HL), vertically (VL) and finally in a hybrid manner (HD).
+The two other <b>Output*</b> folders contain the sampled pattern respectively from  UCI local dataset and Triplestore databases.
+The UCI datasets allow us to do local simulations such as site failures, non stability of the internet connection, etc.
-So we have folders that contain these distributed databases partitioned by ourselves from the UCI repository.

 Now with the command line, move into the DDSamplingRDF folder (<i>DDSamplingRDF/</i>) and run one of the following requests.<br> In our experiments, we distinguished two cases:

 	(1) The database is distributed but stored locally.